 The communication should clearly indicate what their premium will increase to and by when.

-The due date should be easy to locate and repeated multiple times throughout the document.
+The due date(s) should be easy to locate and repeated multiple times throughout the document.

-Include the number of days the policy holder has to make a decision and take action.
+If certain options are only available for a limited time, the notification should clearly differentiate a due date for selection of those options.

 Disclose Past and Future Rate Actions:

 Rate increase letters should advise the policy holder that: